EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/tour.md

 ---
 layout: page
-title: A Tour through Seneca Village
+title: A Tour through the Visualization
 permalink: /tour/
 ---
-A non-interactive version of the tour through the Seneca Village model is presented below, with its annotations.
+Presented below is a non-interactive version of the tour through the Seneca Village 3D visualization, with its annotations, along with high-resolution images of each annotated scene.

 See [References](/references) for notes and citations for each entry.
-For a printable (PDF) version with maps of the Seneca Village site, see [A Guide through Seneca Village](/pdf/ESV.pdf).
+For a printable (PDF) version with maps, see [Envisioning Seneca Village: A Map-based Tour](/pdf/ESV.pdf).

+***

 ## 1. Visualizing a Village